PSP-Archive/ARK-4/README.md

 - `game`: plugin can load on both retail games and homebrews.
 - `pops`: plugin only loads in PSX games.
 - `vsh`: plugin only loads in the XMB.
+- `launcher`: use this if the plugin should only load in the custom launcher.
 - `game ID`: if you specify a game ID (i.e. `SLUS000000`), then the plugin will only load on that game.

 You can also disable a plugin on certain games where they might be problematic.